Lab 0.5: Window Discriminator

 If you seem to be having trouble reading analog-in from

-(yellow arrow/blue bird icon), which allows you to use the Test Panel to exercise
+(yellow arrow over blue ribbon), which allows you to use the Test Panel to exercise

 When you have a VI with a DAQ Assistant in place and giving no wiring errors, you will find it puts out a "waveform" data type that may need to be converted to single value floating point (thin orange).
 One way: pass the waveform through a max/min detector from the Array menu.
 Another way: pass the waveform through a "Get Waveform Components" icon in the Waveforms menu of the Diagram, then an Index icon from the array menu.
 See examples of unbundling here.
 Another way: send the waveform into a comparator and select "Compare Aggregates" when you right-click on the comparator.